NJ online gambling sites: Background

 With offshore online casinos, you don’t know what you’re getting – the games may not be fair and your money may not be safe.

-But with licensed NJ online casinos, you can enjoy the comfort of knowing that the sites are regulated by the exact same body – the NJ Division of Gaming Enforcement – meaning you know who is accountable if there’s a problem with your account.
+But with licensed NJ online casinos, you can enjoy the comfort of knowing that the sites are regulated by the exact same body – the NJ Division of Gaming Enforcement.
+This means you know who is accountable if there’s a problem with your account.

-Here is the list of legal NJ online gambling sites (casino and poker), verified with the Division of Gaming Enforcement as of 2017.
+Here is the list of legal NJ online gambling sites (casino and poker).
+These sites have been verified with the Division of Gaming Enforcement as of 2017.

 NJ legal online casino list